About ABE Greater Los Angeles

 Jo earned a BA in Biology from University of Missouri - Columbia and a Ph.D. in Cell and Developmental Biology from University of California - Irvine.

-Lab Technician II at Fullerton College
+Site Coordinator/Lab Technician II at Fullerton College

 Gladys Rodriguez works with the ABE-Fullerton College distribution center.
 She is responsible for preparing all reagents and equipment for Orange County teachers.